 what I am really doing is collecting tools."
 Douglas Pollard.

-is quite long so attaching the raw water hose to it will be a
+quite long so attaching the raw water hose to it will be a breeze.

-breeze.
 This should cool my exhaust gases with ease.
-It's not the
+This is not the

 Whole Picture though.